MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/security-updates-pks.md

 ms.author: billmath
 ---

-# Security improvements to the auto-upgrade process
+# Security improvements to the autoupgrade process

 Since September 2023, we've auto-upgrading Microsoft Entra Connect Sync and Microsoft Entra Connect Health customers to an updated build as part of a precautionary security-related service change.
-Customers who've auto-upgraded won't be impacted by the service change, but if you opted out of auto-upgrade or auto-upgrade failed, we **strongly recommend** that you upgrade to the [latest versions](reference-connect-version-history.md) by **September 23, 2024**.
+Customers who autoupgraded won't be impacted by the service change, but if you opted out of autoupgrade or autoupgrade failed, we **strongly recommend** that you upgrade to the [latest versions](reference-connect-version-history.md) by **September 23, 2024**.

 ## Expected impacts